gigabite-pro/hackthenorth25/readme.md

 - Every **stock = a financial topic** (e.g., credit scores, budgeting, ETFs).
 - To **buy a stock**, you spend coins, watch a brainrot-style explainer video, and answer a short quiz.
-- When you finish, the stock price rises for everyone.
+- When you finish, the stock price drops for everyone.
 - Daily streaks, leaderboards, and battlepass-style unlocks keep students coming back.

 StockUp transforms money skills into a game — so learning finance feels like playing the market.